drivendataorg/cyfi/docs/docs/index.md

 pip install cyfi
 ```

-For detailed instructions for those installing python for the first time, see the [Installation](installation.md) page.
+For detailed instructions for those installing python for the first time, see the [Installation](https://cyfi.drivendata.org/stable/installation) docs.

 ### Generate batch predictions